SnosMe/awakened-poe-trade/README.md

     - :heavy_check_mark: Level, Quality, Corrupted
   - :heavy_check_mark: Currency bulk search (https://www.pathofexile.com/trade/exchange)
   - :heavy_check_mark: Grouping results from one account (protection against "pricefixing")

-### Requirements

-- Run PoE in "Windowed" or "Windowed Fullscreen" mode
-- PoE language must be English
-- No Administrator rights required **(there are exceptions)**

-Neither Java nor the .NET Framework nor AHK are required

-**NOTE: If you run PoE client as Admin, OS security boundaries take effect.
-In order for Awakened PoE Trade to have access to the PoE window, it must be started with Administrator rights.**

 ### Usage
 - Press `Ctrl + D` to check the price of the item\